-The autopilot takes care of all the basic tasks of flying the platform safely, including fully auto take-off and landing, Return-To-Base, multiple waypoints, hover etc. In addition to the basics, the autopilot can also interact with a wide variety of payloads, including complex gyro-stabilized gimbals (DST, UAV Vision, Octopus, etc.), transponders, laser altimeters, radar altimeters and laser designators for advanced functions such as geo-referenced pointing and target tracking.
+The autopilot takes care of all the basic tasks of flying the platform safely, including fully auto take-off and landing, Return-To-Base, multiple waypoints, hover, etc. In addition to the basics, the autopilot can also interact with a wide variety of payloads, including complex gyro-stabilized gimbals (DST, UAV Vision, Octopus, etc.), transponders, laser altimeters, radar altimeters and laser designators for advanced functions such as geo-referenced pointing and target tracking.

 Other Special Features for Rotary Wing Platforms

-Compact unit.
+- Compact unit.
 No external sensors, Inertial Measurement Unit (IMU) or Mission Management Computer are required - they are integrated within the same box.

-Capable to fly similarly to a fixed wing platform.
+- Capable to fly similarly to a fixed wing platform.
 The autopilot takes account of the prevailing wind condition and controls the helicopter to follow the track whilst maintaining the most efficient profile, pointing the nose into the wind.

-Integrated governor.
+- Integrated governor.
 The autopilot features a built-in governor which is able to take readings directly from an RPM sensor.
 This allows the autopilot to manage engine power in order to maintain optimum RPM in all flight modes and phases of the mission.
-This function also allows the autopilot to manage completely automatic spool up of the rotor before take-off and also slow down before engine stop at the end of a mission.
+This function also allows the autopilot to manage completely automatic spool up of the rotor before take-off and also slow down before the engine stops at the end of a mission.

-Certified Hardware.
+- Certified Hardware.
 The hardware is certified to MIL-STD-810F and MIL-STD 461F.